flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180418-18-05-17-royal-wedding-deets.md

     Markle down the aisle.
   card_citation: ''
 card_10:
-  card_text: "The Royal Family will take care of Meghan and Harrya\x19s wedding bill.
-For comparison, Kate Middleton and Prince Williama\x19s 2011 wedding cost an estimated $34M, with $32M going to security alone.
+  card_text: "The Royal Family will take care of Meghan and Harryax19s wedding bill.
+For comparison, Kate Middleton and Prince Williamax19s 2011 wedding cost an estimated $34M, with $32M going to security alone.
 Oh, and what about the honeymoon?
-Click for that scoop.\n\n[view sources](https://smarthernews.com/18-05-17-royal-wedding-deets/)"
+Click for that scoop.nn[view sources](https://smarthernews.com/18-05-17-royal-wedding-deets/)"
   card_citation: ''

 ---
 *   ****Update from Prince Harry’s Communications team (Photo credits: @KensingtonRoyal)
     ****[https://www.royal.uk/update-communications-secretary-prince-harry-wedding-prince-harry-and-ms-markle](\"https://www.royal.uk/update-communications-secretary-prince-harry-wedding-prince-harry-and-ms-markle\")